 Nephrotic syndrome may occur when the filtering units of the kidney are damaged.
 This damage allows protein normally kept in the plasma to leak into the urine in large amounts, which reduces the amount of protein in your blood.
 Since the protein in the blood helps keep fluid in the bloodstream, some of this fluid leaks out of the bloodstream into your tissues, causing swelling, called edema.
-The swelling may be most noticeable in your legs after you have been standing and in the tissue under your eyes when you first get up in the morning.
+The swelling may be most noticeable in your legs after you have been standing and around your eyes when you first get up in the morning.
 Eventually, the swelling in your legs may be there all the time, and it may also occur in other parts of your body.
 You may notice that your urine foams more than usual because of the amount of protein in it.

 Nephrotic syndrome is not a specific kidney disease.
 It can occur in any kidney disease that damages the filtering units in a certain way that allows them to leak protein into the urine.
 Some of the diseases that cause nephrotic syndrome, such as nephritis, affect only the kidney.
 Other diseases that cause nephrotic syndrome, such as diabetes and lupus, affect other parts of the body as well.

 Some of the kidney diseases that cause nephrotic syndrome are treatable with medicine.
 Some may get better on their own, but others get worse and may lead to kidney failure no matter what treatment is used.
 Unfortunately, many diseases that cause nephrotic syndrome have no treatment.
 Only your doctor can find out what specific disease is causing you to have it.
-Diagnosis may require a kidney biopsy.

 If your nephrotic syndrome is caused by a disease that has no specific treatment, help may still be available.
-Reducing salt in your diet will help to control the edema.
-Your doctor may also prescribe diuretics (water pills) to help with the swelling.
-The doctor may also prescribe the use of certain medicines that can reduce the protein in your urine.
+Controlling your blood pressure is important.
+Reducing salt in your diet can help to control blood pressure and swelling (edema).
+Your doctor may also prescribe diuretics (water pills), which are prescribed for high blood pressure and can also help with swelling.
+The doctor may also prescribe the use of other blood pressure medicines that can also help reduce the protein in your urine.

 If you would like more information, please contact us.

-©2013 National Kidney Foundation.
+©2014 National Kidney Foundation.
 All rights reserved.
 This material does not constitute medical advice.
 It is intended for informational purposes only.
 Please consult a physician for specific treatment recommendations.